 This site is home to the next generation of what we used to call Program Completion Plans and is anchored by an annually reviewed Academic Map for nearly every undergraduate degree program at the University of Central Arkansas.
-With this year, we are also including links to information about undergraduate minor programs, increasingly recognized as a way to enrich a major with complementary knowledge and skills.
+Beginning in fall 2015, we added links to information about undergraduate minor programs, increasingly recognized as a way to enrich a major with complementary knowledge and skills.

 Links to each year’s guide are listed by the academic year, accessed from the Academic Year tab above.
-Links to academic years earlier than 2015–2016 open pages in the legacy Program Completion Plan site.
 Six years of plans are kept in the navigation tab.
-Older annual index pages are linked from the archives page.
+Older annual index pages are linked from the Archives tab.

 An Academic Map is a plan designed by academic departments to assist students in mapping a program of study to meet all degree requirements for graduation from UCA.
 Academic Maps include, but are not limited to, programs participating in the guaranteed Eight-Semester academic map/program completion plan initiative (see below).
 Academic Maps are intended to inform everyone but are, in terms of schedule, particularly applicable to first-time freshmen who begin in the fall semester of an academic year.
 (See the Eight-Semester Guarantee, below.)